bluccino/tool-pimp/README.md

 ## Building Virtual Environments

-Since virtual environments should (usually) not be included in git repositories, they need to built and filled with Python packages and shell scripts according to a build recipe. `pimp` supports such build process controlled by recipe files located in a hidden `.pimp` directory.
+Since virtual environments should (usually) not be included in git repositories, they need to be built and filled with Python packages and shell scripts according to a build recipe. `pimp` supports such build process controlled by recipe files located in a hidden `.pimp` directory.
 The command line below demonstrates a sample initialization of `.pimp` directory for building a